LLNL/Silo/docs/files.md

   :---|:---
   `dbfile` | Database file pointer.

 * **Returned value:**

   DBClose returns zero on success and -1 on failure.

 * **Description:**

   The `DBClose` function closes a Silo database.

+  **Note:** For files produced by the HDF5 driver, the occasional bug in the Silo library can lead to situations where `DBClose()` might fail to actually close the file.
+  There is logic in Silo to try to detect this if it is happening and then issue a warning or error message.
+  However, a caller may not be paying attention to Silo function return values or error messages.

 ---
 <br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br>